bjmt/yamtk/README.md

 the size of all sequences added together.
 In the example benchmark above when scanning the Arabidopsis genome, minimotif only requests enough memory to hold the largest chromosome (~30Mbp) rather then the entire genome (~120Mbp).
+However the downsides to this include sequences can no longer be able to be provided via `stdin`, performance degradation with higher motif counts, and restricting thread usage to 1.

 ## Compatible motif formats